 But I can’t resist a J.T. thriller.
-And when you throw in things like maybe a secret adoption, or a switched-at-birth story, lies and family secrets and the suspense of those things unravelling, I am gagging waiting for this.
+And when you throw in things like maybe a secret adoption, or a switched-at-birth story, lies and family secrets and the suspense of those things unravelling, I am all in to read this.

 I’ve had some high expectations based on other reviews and manufactured anticipation so far this year.
-And for the most part I haven’t been disappointed by too many.
-A standout letdown would be The Last Mrs. Parrish by Liv Constatine.
+For the most part, I haven’t been disappointed by too many.
+A standout letdown would be The Last Mrs. Parrish by Liv Constantine.

-But I think I have to give this to In Cold Blood by Truman Capote, just because I had wanted to read this for sooooo long.
-Like ever since I learned what is was as a teenager.
-This was never because of reviews or the new age hype-machine, but because it’s a classic, and it’s a classic for true crime and mystery fans.
+But I think I have to give the ultimate letdown title to In Cold Blood by Truman Capote, just because I had wanted to read this for sooooo long.
+Like, ever since I learned what it was as a teenager.
+This was never because of reviews or the book world hype-machine, but because it’s a classic, and it’s a classic for true crime and mystery fans.

 I wanted to read it because it felt like a rite of passage to do so.

 And the fact that I didn’t like it AT ALL, is a huge bummer.
-I wanted to love it, to experience what everyone else is seeing and feeling, and understand why it’s becomes so influential, and so ingrained in crime culture.
+I wanted to love it, to experience what everyone else is seeing and feeling, and understand why it’s become so influential, so ingrained in crime culture.